 This is what happens when crowdfunding platforms don’t have any kind of pre-screening or curation.

-Should I Bother With this Game’s Kickstarter campaign appears to be somebody’s attempt at satire, but the sheer tone deafness of it makes it border on self-parody.
-The creator, whose name I won’t justify by using, says there are too many terrible games on Steam and anything can get on Valve’s store these days.
+Should I Bother With this Game’s Kickstarter campaign appears to be somebody’s attempt at satire, but the sheer tone deafness of it makes the whole thing just sad.
+The creator says there are too many terrible games on Steam and anything can get on Valve’s store these days.
 To capitalize on this fact, the creator is saying he’s going to bash together a game using $1,000 from Kickstarter and sell it.
-You see what I was getting at earlier?

 Arkham Knight for steam – Breeze Dorling